Training Schedule and PreparationA plan of the weeks training, preparation and seminar Instructor Bio's

 P.U.M.As Summer Camp Schedule

-The weekend training schedule for PUMA Summer Camp has been confirmed with an exciting and brad line of instructors.
+The full training schedule for PUMA Summer Camp has been confirmed with an exciting range of PUMA instructors.

 Summer Camp Instructors & Seminars

 Find out all about Master Gayle VIII and Master Ogborne VII here

 Hello I’m Dave Pixton, I have been training in Taekwondo since 1988 and have been a black belt for 24 years.
 I have represent England at international competition and won 5 x world championship medals in Sparring, Patterns, Power Breaking and Special Technique.